 Last month, I shared a review of the Crazy Ivan Chassis for the Ruger 10/22 Takedown.
 At the time, I had tried it with both of my takedowns.
-One used the Tactical Solutions SB-X barrel, and a compact scope.
+One used the Tactical Solutions SB-X barrel and a compact scope.
 The other has an Adaptive Tactical Tac-Hammer barrel, with a Vortex red dot optic.
-Neither were ideal, and clearly, neither was the best solution.
+Neither was ideal, and clearly, neither was the best solution.
 So I set out to fix that.

 Magpul saves the day

 The first order of business was to get a Magpul X-22 Backpacker Optic Mount.
-This replaces the takedown block on the barrel, and has a short rail section on top.
+This replaces the takedown block on the barrel and has a short rail section on top.
 Installation only took a few minutes, and then I was back in business.
 I added a Vortex Viper red dot once the rifle was all back together.
 Having the optic on the barrel is key for the takedown.
 It doesn’t lose zero with each assembly and disassembly.
 This wasn’t an issue for me before, and certainly won’t be now.

 Light chassis, light stock, light optic